dxw/playbook/playbook.md

 ### Data protection

 Though dxw doesn't control much personal data, our clients generally do.
-And some of of that data may be held on sites that we host.
+And some of it may be held on sites that we host.
 Everyone at dxw has a responsibily to keep that data safe, and process it in accordance to the [data protection principles](https://www.gov.uk/data-protection/the-data-protection-act).

 In particular, we: